ElliotNB/nimbly/README.md

 				},
 				{
 					"comp":child2,
-					"tagName":"child-comp-two"
+					"tagName":"child-comp-two[attr=testing]"
 				}
 			]
 		```
-		targetName - required, the tag name of the repeatable section that the child components will be inserted into
+		targetName - required, a CSS selector that uniquely identifies the repeatable section tag that the child components will be inserted into.

 When using the second mode, `registerChild` should be invoked for each iteration of the repeatable section.